-According to the Centers for Disease Control and Prevention (CDC), the use of low-maintenance birth control has more than quadrupled from 2002 to 2011-2013.
+According to the Centers for Disease Control and Prevention (CDC), the use of low-maintenance birth control, like IUDs and implants, has more than quadrupled from 2002 to 2011-2013.

 Why are the implant and IUDs becoming so popular?
-You don’t have to do anything to make them work perfectly every time.
+You don’t have to do anything to make them work perfectly every time, they last for years and they are completely reversible.
 There is no worrying about taking a pill every day or getting a shot every three months.
 These low maintenance methods last for years at a time and are more than 99% effective.

 BC4Teens offers IUDs and implants – and our experts will discuss what option might be best with you.

 Everyone is different.
 Birth control can have different side effects on different women.
 The truth is researchers have found no direct link between using hormonal birth control and gaining weight.

 Young women probably know at least one friend who swears birth control made her gain weight.
 Many women start birth control during a time when their body is going through other changes, so it can be easy to blame those changes on birth control.

 If you’re still concerned about gaining weight on hormonal birth control, talk to your health care provider.
 One option might be non-hormonal birth control, such as the copper IUD.